polterguy/magic.endpoint/README.md

 http://localhost:55247/magic/modules/magic/foo2?arg1=howdy&arg2=5
 ```

-Assuming you're backend is running on localhost, at port 55247 of course.
+Assuming your backend is running on localhost, at port 55247 of course.

-JSON payloads are automatically converted to lambda/nodes - And query parameters are treated
+JSON payloads and form URL encoded payloads are automatically converted to lambda/nodes -
-indiscriminately the same way as JSON payloads - Except of course, query parameters cannot
+And query parameters are treated indiscriminately the same way as JSON payloads -
-pass in complex graph objects, but only simply key/value arguments.
+Except of course, query parameters cannot pass in complex graph objects, but only
+simply key/value arguments.
+Only POST, PUT and PATCH endpoints can handle payloads.

 **Notice** - To allow for _any_ arguments to your files, simply _ommit_ the **[.arguments]** node
 in your Hyperlambda althogether.
 Alternatively, you can also partially ignore arguments sanity checking